VinVar/GettingAndCleaningData/CodeBook.md

 * mean(): Mean value
 * std(): Standard deviation

+##Units

+* Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+* The acceleration signal from the smartphone accelerometer in standard gravity units 'g'.

+* The body acceleration signal obtained by subtracting the gravity from the total acceleration.

+* The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 ###1.
 Merges the training and the test sets to create one data set
 * Read the training data set from subject_train, X_train, y_train
 * Read the test data set from subject_test, X_test, y_test